SoyDanielRomero/soydanielromero.github.io/assets/projects/coding/1-MIT-BallChallenge/README.md

 2. Go to content folder and add it to your code editor tool
 3. Open index.html

-## Usage 🚀
+## Watch Live 🚀

-To see this project running in live action please go to [Index.html](https://soydanielromero.github.io/projects/3-MIT-BostonExercise/index.html) and follow the instructions.
+To see this project running in live action please go to [Index.html](https://soydanielromero.github.io/projects/2-MIT-PacManChallenge/index.html) and follow the instructions.

 ## Support 🦸‍♂️️